-Guiding Teens Through Loss
+Guiding Teens Through Grief and Loss

 Many parents are at a loss as to how to help our children cope with the loss of 17-year-old Max Schwolert, who died from complications of the flu during a holiday vacation.
 Those who knew Max, and those who have never had the pleasure of meeting a Schwolert, have many questions.
 Only one being: “How can I help my child through this?”